 advertisement

-Physical therapy and exercise aim to improve the functioning of soft tissue and joints to build tissue resilience, muscle strength, and endurance.
+Physical therapy and exercise aim to improve the functioning of soft tissue and joints to build tissue resilience, muscle strength, and endurance and reduce pain.
+In some cases, a spinal injection may be given to provide adequate pain relief for participation in physical therapy.

 Spinal manipulation is a technique that treats back pain through the application of controlled force to the spinal joints.